 The true charm of Marrakech lies inside the medina: a place of endless souks, historical palaces and the famous Djema el Fna square.
 But Marrakech is also one of Morocco’s most modern cities, home to a yearly international film festival, as well as an arts festival.
-So if you want to have a more complete picture of the city, I’d urge you to stroll around in the Ville Nouvelle, the modern part of Marrakech.
-Wide boulevards are home to numerous cafés and ice cream parlours, as well as international brands like McDonalds and H&M. In the back streets, you can find a Moroccan patisserie next to a wine bar.
+If you want to have a more complete picture of the city, I’d urge you to stroll around in the Ville Nouvelle, the modern part of Marrakech.
+Wide boulevards are home to numerous cafés and ice cream parlours, as well as big international brands.
+In the backstreets, you can find a Moroccan patisserie next to a wine bar.
 It’s a place where tradition meets modern life.

 Stroll the parks

 Marrakech is not all about narrow and dusty streets.
 In between the salmon-coloured buildings and wide avenues of the Ville Nouvelle, you’ll find a few nice parks that offer you a chance to get away from the busy traffic.

 Take Cyberpark for instance, right outside the medina walls, where young Marackchis, mobile in hand, check out the latest news in cyberspace.
 There’s free wifi in the park, hence its less than glamorous name.
 But don’t forget to look up from your phone, these well maintained peaceful gardens make Cyberpark one of the nicest open-air cyber spaces in the country!